-Tax brackets are components of a progressive income tax system, in which taxes increase progressively as income increases.
+A tax bracket is a range of incomes taxed at a specific rate.
+Tax brackets are components of a progressive income tax system, in which taxes increase progressively as your income increases.
 The idea is that high-income taxpayers can shoulder the burden of a high tax rate.
 Low-income taxpayers pay less because they can't afford to pay high taxes.

 For example, there are seven tax brackets in the current U.S. tax code.
 The Tax Cuts and Jobs Act lowered the rates for five of them for the 2018 tax year.
 The new 2018 rates are as follows:

 - 10 percent

 - 24 percent

 - 35 percent

 The Tax Cuts and Jobs Act also lowered the taxable income range for each 2018 bracket.
 This is good news for a lot of taxpayers because they will fall into a lower bracket on their 2018 returns.
 The new taxable income for a single person filing his or her 2018 return will be broken down as follows:

 - 10 percent on income up to $9,525